Retirement Accounts & Plans

 Setting the stage for a comfortable retirement involves determining how much you need to save and developing a roadmap to pursue your goals.

 There can be a lot to consider with retirement planning strategies, but one thing is for sure—it’s never too early to start saving.
 The benefit of compound interest on your retirement savings account could be enhanced for workers who start saving early in their careers.
-People who wait until they are older to save have less time on their side and will typically have to invest much more of their incomes to achieve the same result.
+People who wait until they are older to begin saving for retirement have less time on their side and will typically have to invest much more of their incomes into their retirement plan to achieve the same result.

 Check the background of this firm on FINRA’s BrokerCheck

 Determining your retirement income depends on a number of factors specific to your personal situation.
 You might start by addressing these questions: